 - Once cauliflower and shrimp are in oven, season steak on both sides with a generous amount of sea salt and cracked pepper.
 Put onto preheated grill pan or skillet and grill 4-6 minutes.
 Flip and repeat on other side.
 Remove grill pan from heat and let steaks rest, covered loosely, for 12-15 minutes until they reach an internal temp of 130°F. Remove from pan and let rest at least another 5 minutes before serving.

 - Once steaks have been removed from skillet or grill pan, pour balsamic vinegar onto the pan (might need low heat) and let reduce for a couple minutes to deglaze the pan.
-Pour into small bowls for dipping.
+Pour pan sauce into small bowls for dipping.

 - Put steaks onto plate, side with cauliflower and shrimp.
 Keep balsamic reduction on side for dipping.
 Serve with salads and wine or sparkling water with raspberries.